open-eid/allkirjastamisteenus/Technical-description.md

 * **Authorization** - Be sure to check that correct [URL encoding rules](https://github.com/open-eid/SiGa/wiki/Authorization#url-encoding-rules) and charset encoding are used.
 Verify that different [HMAC algorithms](https://github.com/open-eid/SiGa/wiki/Authorization#headers) are supported.
 * **Hashcode container form** - Make sure that all data files are removed from hashcode container before sending to service.
 Ensure that the final container is converted correctly to normal form by using DigiDoc4 client as reference (can not be used with test certificates for signature validation but it should not give any container errors).
-* **Mobile-ID signing** - Ensure that challengeID/verification code is correctly shown to customer.
-Test the negative cases ([Mobile-ID testnumbers can be found here](https://github.com/SK-EID/MID/wiki/Test-number-for-automated-testing-in-DEMO)) and ensure that user is given correct feedback.
+* **Mobile-ID** - Ensure that challengeID/verification code is correctly shown to customer.
+Test the negative cases with MID DEMO numbers and ensure that user is given correct feedback.
 * **Signing with ID card** - Test insertion of card in different steps of the signing flow (before clicking sign, after clicking sign...).
 * **Validation result** - Test both valid and invalid containers to ensure that correct result is shown for user.